TiiVii/back24/README.md

   - The background for the website was taken from here: https://www.publicdomainpictures.net/en/view-image.php?image=465082&picture=stripe-pattern-retro-background
   - The logo on the landing page was taken from asking Bings Copilot to "create a colorful retro logo".
+  - Got help from my group member related to the visual side of the webpage.

 **Used functions.**
   - popups and spans to close them